ludoBcg/Vol_viewer/README.md

 # Vol_viewer

-A Volume viewer for visualization of medical images
+A volume viewer for visualization of medical images

 ![img](img.png)

 ## 1. DATA

 Vol_viewer can load 3D images using the .vtk file format.
+You can use [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) to export your data to the right format.

 Images should be stored in the folder "Vol_viewer/data".